stanwood/ui_testing_android/README.md

         "title": "Simple button click test",
         "description": "Simple button click test",
         "navigation": [
-          "view['@button'].click", // click on button defined by resource ID "sleep",
+          "view['@button'].tap", // click on button defined by resource ID "sleep",
           "snapshot",
           "view['text with a dot\\.
 Do not forget to escape!'].setText['12345']", // set text on text field defined by its text